mowbish/shopping-cart/README.md

 + `http://127.0.0.1:8000/`

-notic: Only the first time you need to hit `--build` in `docker-compose` command and after the first time it is no longer necessary
+notic: Only the first time you need to hit `--build` in `docker-compose` command and after the that, it is no longer necessary to do it.

 ---